2013 Audi Q5 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Auto writers say that the 2013 Audi Q5 offers fun driving dynamics thanks to its agile handling and accurate steering.
-A small turning circle also makes the Q5 relatively easy to maneuver in tight spots.
+A small turning circle also makes the Q5 relatively easy to maneuver in tight spots, according to critics.
 One test driver says that the 2013 Q5 strikes a nice balance between comfort-tuned SUVs like the Lexus RX and sportier models like the BMW X3.